 Published on ADDitudeMag.com

-Securing academic accommodations for your child with attention deficit disorder (ADHD) can be confusing—and intimidating.
-Follow these steps to take the hassle out of establishing an IEP or 504 Plan.
+The steps required to secure academic accommodations for your child with attention deficit disorder (ADHD) or learning disabilities (LD) can be confusing—and intimidating.
+Follow these steps to establish an IEP or 504 Plan.

 by Chris Dendy, M.S.